stackified/xktradingfloor/README.md

 - JWT-based authentication
 - Password hashing with bcrypt
-- Role-based access control (Admin, User, SubAdmin, Operator)
+- Role-based access control (Admin, User, Operator)
 - Cookie and Bearer token support
 - User activation/deactivation
 - Soft delete support (users can be reactivated)
 - Master password bypass option (for development)
 - Password update functionality (protected endpoint)
 - Password reset functionality (controllers exist, routes commented out)

+**Note:** The backend defines three roles: Admin, User, and Operator (see `backend/utils/constants.js`).
+The frontend references "SubAdmin" and "supervisor" roles, but these are not defined in the backend constants and may cause authorization issues.

 **API Endpoints:**